clstoulouse/motu/README.md

 ### <a name="ArchitectureDesignDLayers">Layers</a>
 #### <a name="ArchitectureDesignDUSL">USL</a>
 * __usl/servlet/context/MotuWebEngineContextListener.java__: Apache tomcat ServletContextListener used to init and stop the application.
-* __usl/request__: All requests are managed with the "motu/web/servlet/MotuServlet.java" by following a command pattern. "action" HTTP parameter match the "usl/request/actions" classes.
+* __usl/request__: All requests are managed with the "motu/web/servlet/MotuServlet.java" by following a command pattern. "action" HTTP parameter matches one of the "usl/request/actions" classes.
 * __usl/response__: XML and [Apache velocity](https://velocity.apache.org/) data model.

 #### <a name="ArchitectureDesignDBLL">BLL</a>